DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Stolen Gem.md

 Urwin notes, however, that the Inn has sufficient wine stock to last at least a few days.
 If the players have more pressing business to attend to, he’s happy for them to take an additional day or two before departing.

-If the players accept Urwin’s mission, he asks them to return to the Blue Water Inn on any subsequent morning to meet with Muriel Vinshaw, a former employee of the Wizard of Wines who can take them to the winery.
-(If asked, Urwin shares that Muriel has business of her own at the winery, and that she is similarly concerned for the winery’s safety, but declines to provide any further information.)
+If the players accept Urwin’s mission, he asks them to return to the Blue Water Inn the following morning to meet with Muriel Vinshaw, a former employee of the Wizard of Wines who can take them to the winery.
+(If asked, Urwin shares that Muriel has business of her own at the winery and that she is similarly concerned for the winery’s safety, but declines to provide any further information.)

 > [!lore]+ **What Urwin Knows**
 > Urwin believes that something terrible has happened to the winery—though what, he isn't sure.
 Although he sent out a half-dozen ravens to investigate when the first delivery failed to appear, none returned.